-Appendix Figure A7 shows the size of the bias and homophily effects in the $(3+1) \times 2 \times 2 =$ 16 versions of the model described above.
-In all cases, the bias and homophily effects contribute less than 0.01 to the multiplier of a GDP-proportional shock.
+Figure 4 shows the size of the bias and homophily effects in the $(3+1) \times 2 \times 2 = 16$ versions of the model described above.
+In all cases, the bias and homophily effects contribute less than one cent to the multiplier of a GDP-proportional shock that changes consumption by around \$1.30 in total.
 Therefore, while we demonstrate the theoretical possibility of large bias and homophily effects (in Section 3.2), their irrelevance is robust and it is unlikely that they are empirically relevant in advanced economies.